Constraints on dark matter with future MeV gamma-ray telescopes: Methods

 For the Galactic Center, we model the galactic and extragalactic backgrounds separately.
-We split the galactic background into four components: a bremsstrahlung component, a $\pi^0$ component, an inverse-Compton-scattering (ICS) component fit to Fermi data at higher energies, and an ICS component fit to COMPTEL and EGRET data at lower energies.
-The spectrum of each of these components is given in Figure 2 in Ref.~\cite{Bartels_2017} for a $b \leq 5, l \leq 5$ ROI.
-In order to rescale each of these components to the $10^\circ$ cone ROI that we are considering, we use all-sky models of the same physical emission components to estimate the ratio of the integrated flux between the two ROIs.
-Specifically, for this purpose we use Model A from Ref.~\cite{Calore_2015}.
+We split the galactic background into four components: a bremsstrahlung component, a $\pi^0$ component, an inverse-Compton-scattering (ICS) component fit to Fermi data at higher energies, and an ICS component fit to Compton Telescope (COMPTEL) and the Energetic Gamma Ray Experiment Telescope (EGRET) data at lower energies.
+The spectrum of each of these components is given in Fig.~2 in Ref.~\cite{Bartels_2017} for a $b \leq 5^\circ, l \leq 5^\circ$ region of interest (ROI).
+In order to rescale each of these components to the $10^\circ$ cone ROI that we are considering, we use all-sky models of the same physical emission components to estimate the ratio of the integrated flux between the two ROI.
+Specifically, for this purpose we use model A from Ref.~\cite{Calore_2015}.
 This model is broken up into two components: the ICS component and the $\pi^0$/bremsstrahlung component.
-For each of the two Model A components, we find the ratio of the flux from the $10^\circ$ cone ROI to the flux from the $b \leq 5, l \leq 5$ ROI, and this becomes our fiducial rescaling factor for that Model A component.
+For each of the two model A components, we find the ratio of the flux from the $10^\circ$ cone ROI to the flux from the $b \leq 5^\circ, l \leq 5^\circ$ ROI, and this becomes our fiducial rescaling factor for that model A component.
 These rescaling factors are close to independent of photon energy, so we simply compute them for 1 GeV photons.
-We then rescale the bremsstrahlung component and $\pi^0$ components from Ref.~\cite{Bartels_2017} by the $\pi^0$/bremsstrahlung rescaling factor from Model A, and we rescale the ICS components from Ref.~\cite{Bartels_2017} by the ICS rescaling factor from Model A. The rescaled plot is shown in Figure~\ref{fig:background}.
+We then rescale the bremsstrahlung component and $\pi^0$ components from Ref.~\cite{Bartels_2017} by the $\pi^0$/bremsstrahlung rescaling factor from model A, and we rescale the ICS components from Ref.~\cite{Bartels_2017} by the ICS rescaling factor from model A. The rescaled plot is shown in Fig.~\ref{fig:background}.

-We use an extragalactic background model of the same form as Equation~\ref{eq:powerlaw}, with fiducial parameters $A_\text{e.g.}=0.004135 \mathrm{\ MeV^{-1}cm^{-2}s^{-1}sr^{-1}}$, $\alpha=2.8956$ \cite{PhysRevD.104.023516}.
-This model underestimates the extragalactic background at energies above a few MeV (see Figure 10 of \cite{Ackermann_2015}), but is consistent with observation in the region where the extragalactic background is significant.
+We use an extragalactic background model of the same form as Eq.~(\ref{eq:powerlaw}), with fiducial parameters $A_\text{e.g.}=0.004135\ \mathrm{\ MeV^{-1}\ cm^{-2}\ s^{-1}\ sr^{-1}}$, $\alpha=2.8956$ \cite{PhysRevD.104.023516}.
+This model underestimates the extragalactic background at energies above a few MeV (see Fig.~10 of \cite{Ackermann_2015}), but is consistent with observation in the region where the extragalactic background is significant.
 In the fit, we vary the normalization $A_\text{e.g.}$ of this model but hold the slope $\alpha$ fixed.